Have a question?

 playdoci water park

-The water park is Korea‘s largest, and Snowdoci is the country’s first indoor ski centre.
-In addition, Woongjin Playdoci (Woongjin Play City) includes a spa, fitness centre and various shopping areas.
-Waterdoci is home to a state-of-the-art wave pool, plenty of waterslides and an aqua bar.
+The water park is the largest in Korea, and Snowdoci is the country’s first indoor ski centre.
+Woongjin Playdoci (Woongjin Play City) includes a spa, fitness centre and an array of shopping areas.
+Waterdoci is home to a state-of-the-art wave pool, a host of waterslides, and an aqua bar.

 Share this